kconfeiteiro/kconfeiteiro/README.md

 ## About me

-I am currently in the last year of my undergrad at [Embry-Riddle Aeronautical University](https://daytonabeach.erau.edu/) (Daytona Beach campus), currently working on research on the calculation of stellar ages using the rotation-age relationship, an astrophysical paradigm known as *gyrochronology*.
-I currently know Python, JavaScript, MATLAB, Java, HTML, and CSS, where I am most experienced in Python (2 years), JavaScript (1.5 years), and Java (4 months).
-After completing my undergraduate degree, I will pursue an M.S. in Software Engineering and a Ph.D. in Computer Science focusing on Space Sciences.
+I am a graduate of Embry-Riddle Aeronautical University (Daytona Beach campus) with a B.S. in Astronomy & Astrophysics and a minor in Applied Mathematics.
+My undergraduate research focused on calculating stellar ages using the rotation-age relationship, an astrophysical paradigm known as gyrochronology.
+I have experience in Python, JavaScript, MATLAB, Java, HTML, and CSS, with the greatest proficiency in Python (2 years), JavaScript (1.5 years), and Java (4 months).

 <!-- - B.Sc. in Astronomy & Astrophysics, minor in Applied Mathematics (Spring 2023)